-Dr. Preciosa S. Soliven completed her doctorate degree major in Educational Management at Centro Escolar University through its linkage with the University of Adelaide in Australia in 2002.
-She was conferred with the Doctor of Humanities Degree (Honoris Causa) by the University of the Visayas, Cebu City in 1998.
-She completed her Montessori Primary and Elementary courses at Association Montessori Internationale (AMI) in Perugia and Bergamo, Italy on an Italian scholarship in 1964 and 1969 respectively.
+Dr. Preciosa S. Soliven completed her doctorate degree in Educational Management in 2002 at the Centro Escolar University through its linkage with the University of Adelaide, Australia.
+She was conferred with the Doctor of Humanities degree (honoris causa) by the University of the Visayas, Cebu City, in 1998.
+She completed her Montessori primary and elementary courses at Association Montessori Internationale (AMI) in Perugia and Bergamo, Italy, on scholarship in 1964 and 1969, respectively.
 She also specialized in Montessori Language Arts in London, England.

-In 1966, Dr. Soliven established the f rst O.B.
+In 1966, Dr. Soliven established the first O.B.
 Montessori School at the Syquia Apartments in Malate, Manila.
-To make people aware of the Montessori System of education, she became a TV producer, scriptwriter and host of the following programs: “Montessori for the Home”, and “Montessori for Everyone” in Channel 2, ABS-CBN in 1972-1973.
+To make the public aware of the Montessori system of education, she became a TV producer, scriptwriter, and host of “Montessori for the Home” and “Montessori for Everyone” that were aired on ABS-CBN Channel 2 from 1970–1973.

-From 1986-1987, she was the Philippine representative to the UNESCO Paris Executive Board and eventually became an active member of the Education Committee of UNESCO Philippines from the 1990 to 2001.
+She was the Philippine representative to the UNESCO Paris Executive Board from 1986–1987, and eventually became an active member of the Education Committee of UNESCO Philippines from 1990–2001.

-In 1983, Dr. Soliven established the OB Montessori Child and Community Foundation, Inc. and established the Pagsasarili Preschools in laborers’ districts.
-She established the Mothercraft Training and Literacy Course for Village Mothers that won the 1993 UNESCO International Literacy Award in New Delhi, India.
-To date, there are more than 200 Pagsasarili Preschools in Luzon, Visayas and Mindanao.
+In 1983, Dr. Soliven established the O.B.
+Montessori Child and Community Foundation and the Pagsasarili Preschools in economically challenged communities of Metro Manila.
+She created the Mothercraft Training and Literacy Course for Village Mothers that won the 1993 UNESCO International Literacy Award in New Delhi, India.
+To date, more than 200 Pagsasarili Preschools in Luzon, Visayas, and Mindanao have been established.

-Dr. Soliven has written several books: CONCEP Manual- Planning the Young Child’s Education in 1996; Half a Millennium of Philippine History in 1998; Pagsasarili Mothercraft Literacy Course for Local and Overseas Filipino Working Women in 2002; and How Well Do You Know the Wonders of Your Children.
-Since 1990, her Thursday column for the Philippine Star, “A Point of Awareness” has focused on education, travel and social behavior.
+Dr. Soliven has written several books: CONCEP Manual- Planning the Young Child’s Education (1996); Half a Millennium of Philippine History (1998); Pagsasarili Mothercraft Literacy Course for Local and Overseas Filipino Working Women (2002); and How Well Do You Know the Wonders of Your Children (2016).
+From 1990–2019, her Thursday column for the Philippine Star, “A Point of Awareness,” has focused on education, travel, and social behavior.

-Oscar Arellano was a Filipino architect and president of the Manila Chapter of Jaycees (Junior Chamber of Commerce) in the early 50’s.
-He organized Operation Brotherhood – a humanitarian project that will address the medical needs of Indochinese refugees.
+Oscar J. Arellano was a Filipino architect and the president of the Manila Chapter of the Junior chamber of Commerce (or Jaycees) in the early 1950s.
+He organized Operation Brotherhood (OB), a humanitarian project to address the medical needs of the Indochinese refugees.
 Filipino volunteers joined the team of doctors and nurses who rendered medical services and community development assistance to the refugees.

-In October 1954, aboard a Philippine Red Cross plane, seven Filipino doctors and three nurses flew to Saigon as part of the pioneering team of Operation Brotherhood.
+In October 1954, aboard a Philippine Red Cross plane, seven (7) Filipino doctors and three (3) nurses flew to Saigon as part of the pioneering team of OB.

-After ending their work in Vietnam in 1956 and helping 730,000 people, Operation Brotherhood went to Laos.
-By 1975 they have treated close to a million Laotians and deployed a total of 450 Filipino volunteers.
+After ending their work in Vietnam in 1956 and helping 730,000 people, OB went to Laos.
+By 1975 they had treated close to a million Laotians and deployed a total of 450 Filipino volunteers.

-The work of Operation Brotherhood became an inspiration to the rest of the world.
-Dr. Tom Dooley, a US Navy and American activist created the American and Japanese Peace Corps programs based on the Operation Brotherhood advocacy.
+Operation Brotherhood became an inspiration to the rest of the world with its work and advocacy antedating the American and Japanese Peace Corps programs by several years.

-When Operation Brotherhood International (OBI) started operations in the Philippines in 1963, village projects became its priority including schools for the poor.
-OBI was responsible for the relocation of 3,000 families from Intramuros, Manila to Sapang Palay, Bulacan.
+When Operation Brotherhood (OB) started its work in the Philippines in 1963, village projects became its priority including schools for the poor.
+OB was responsible for the relocation of 3,000 families from Intramuros, Manila to Sapang Palay, Bulacan.

-It was during this time that Oscar Arellano invited Dr. Preciosa Soliven to organize a nursery school for the children in the community to keep them busy while their parents are at work.
-Operation Brotherhood International became the mother organization of Operation Brotherhood Montessori Center or OB Montessori Center.
+It was during this time that Oscar Arellano invited a young teacher, Preciosa Soliven, to organize a nursery school for the children in the community to keep them busy while their parents were at work.